Cache (computing): Buffer vs. cache

-With typical caching implementations, a data item that is read or written for the first time is effectively being buffered; and in the case of a write, mostly realizing a performance increase for the application from where the write originated.
-Additionally, the portion of a caching protocol where individual writes are deferred to a batch of writes is a form of buffering.
-The portion of a caching protocol where individual reads are deferred to a batch of reads is also a form of buffering, although this form may negatively impact the performance of at least the initial reads (even though it may positively impact the performance of the sum of the individual reads).
-In practice, caching almost always involves some form of buffering, while strict buffering does not involve caching.
+With typical caching implementations, a data item that is read or written for the first time is effectively being buffered.
+Caching almost always involves some form of buffering, while strict buffering does not necessarily involve caching.

 A buffer is a temporary memory location that is traditionally used because CPU instructions cannot directly address data stored in peripheral devices.
 Thus, addressable memory is used as an intermediate stage.
 Additionally, such a buffer may be feasible when a large block of data is assembled or disassembled (as required by a storage device), or when data may be delivered in a different order than that in which it is produced.
 Also, a whole buffer of data is usually transferred sequentially (for example to hard disk), so buffering itself sometimes increases transfer performance or reduces the variation or jitter of the transfer's latency as opposed to caching where the intent is to reduce the latency.
 These benefits are present even if the buffered data are written to the buffer once and read from the buffer once.

 A cache also increases transfer performance.
 A part of the increase similarly comes from the possibility that multiple small transfers will combine into one large block.
 But the main performance-gain occurs because there is a good chance that the same data will be read from cache multiple times, or that written data will soon be read.
 A cache's sole purpose is to reduce accesses to the underlying slower storage.
 Cache is also usually an abstraction layer that is designed to be invisible from the perspective of neighboring layers.